awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToPostgreSQLInstance.md

 # Connecting to a DB Instance Running the PostgreSQL Database Engine<a name="USER_ConnectToPostgreSQLInstance"></a>

 After Amazon RDS provisions your DB instance, you can use any standard SQL client application to connect to the instance\.
-To list the details of an Amazon RDS DB instance, you can use the AWS Management Console, the AWS CLI [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) action\.
+To list the details of an Amazon RDS DB instance, you can use the AWS Management Console, the AWS CLI [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) operation\.
 You need the following information to connect:
 + The host or host name for the DB instance, for example:

   ```